jdc-cunningham/pinebook-pro-musings/make-debian-img.md

 Once I make the image will sftp it to an RPi and download it back to Win 10

 This is taking a bit... going to cook, watch my Andor ep

+9:26 PM

+damn this install is cooking my MBP

+10:10 PM

+it's still going...
+I'm on `select and install software`

+10:23 PM

+Installing desktop environment and what not

+10:45 PM

+ohhh man... it's possible this won't finish before I have to go to sleep

+not sure if I should have increased the core count or if it's the emulation